 Notwithstanding the foregoing, we believe we compete effectively in our industry by delivering a one-stop shopping experience that includes the widest selection of hydroponic products, end-to-end solutions for all types of cultivation environments, in-store sales and product support, direct manufacturer pricing, and industry-leading expertise and customer service.
-In addition, as we continue increasing the scope of our operations, including distribution, as well as expanding our portfolio of proprietary brands, we expect to continue to purchase inventory at lower volume prices, which we expect will enable us to price competitively and deliver the products that our customers are seeking.
+In addition, we continue to expand our portfolio of proprietary products and brands for our cultivation and wholesale customers.
+We expect that a greater proportion of sales driven from our own brands will enable us to improve gross margins for the Company while, in many cases, providing our customers with superior goods to the market at a lower cost.